17 BEST Things to Do at Mount Rainier (Non-Hikers Too!)

 As a local who visits the park 6-8 times per year, I’ve learned that while you come for the Mountain, you stay for its extraordinary nature—meadows, waterfalls, glacier-fed rivers, and more.

-➥ I’ll share the 17 best Mount Rainier attractions, featuring activities for all seasons and even a bonus stop at Rainier BaseCamp just outside the park.
+➥ I’ll share the 17 best Mount Rainier attractions for first-time visitors, featuring activities for all seasons and even a bonus stop at Rainier BaseCamp just outside the park.

 You’ll also find packing tips, answers to common questions, and my favorite places to stay in Ashford and Packwood—the two best towns for visiting Rainier.